kollalabs/sdk-go/readme.md

 }
 ```

-### getCredentials
+### Get Customer Credentials

-`getCredentials` returns the credentials for your customers' software integrations.
+`Credentials` returns the credentials for your customers' software integrations.
 Behind the scenes Kolla manages OAuth2 negotiation and token refreshing so you can simply get your token and get going.
 It accepts a `connectorID` and a `consumerID`, which was set when creating the consumerToken. (see [Installing KollaConnect](https://docs.getkolla.com/kolla/getting-started/installing-kollaconnect) for more info)

 Here is an example of getting a customer's Slack API token and calling the Slack API with the Slack Go SDK: